 Extending the Product Life Cycle:

-In the domestic market, your product might be approachingthe end of its life cycle.
-In such an instance, finding an export market would be ideal in order to extend the life cycle of the product.
+In the domestic market, your product might be approaching the end of its life cycle.
+In such an instance, finding an export market would be ideal to extend the life cycle of the product.

 Follow your Customer Abroad:

-Outward migration from the Turkey to Europe and North America in particular is fairly high.
-This has led to the creation of sizeable Turkish diaspora abroad with Turkish ‘taste’ and a desire for authentically Turkish products.
+Outward migration from Turkey to Europe and North America, in particular, is fairly high.
+This has led to the creation of a sizeable Turkish diaspora abroad with Turkish ‘taste’ and a desire for authentically Turkish products.
 You can take advantage of this situation by targeting the diasporic market to drive your export sales.